nsrau/azure-docs.it-it/articles/iot-edge/how-to-authenticate-downstream-device.md

 ## <a name="next-steps"></a>Passaggi successivi

-Completando questo articolo, è necessario avere un dispositivo IoT Edge funzionante come gateway trasparente e un dispositivo downstream registrato con un hub Internet.
-Successivamente, è necessario configurare i dispositivi downstream per considerare attendibile il dispositivo gateway e inviare messaggi.
+By completing this article, you should have an IoT Edge device working as a transparent gateway and a downstream device registered with an IoT hub.
+Next, you need to configure your downstream devices to trust the gateway device and send messages to it.
 Per altre informazioni, vedere [Connettere un dispositivo downstream a un gateway Azure IoT Edge](how-to-connect-downstream-device.md).